Table of Contents

 Montenegro is one of my favourite countries in the world.
 This small and relatively new nation has everything for lovers of the outdoors.
-In this article we will explore some of the best things to do in Montenegro.
+In this article, we will explore some of the best places to visit in Montenegro.

 From the mountains in Durmitor National Park, to the stunning Crno Jezero (Black Lake), the second deepest canyon in the world after the Grand Canyon and pristine beaches; what’s not to love?